 Speech-Language Pathology Pre-Masters Track

-UVM Continuing Education offers an online certificate program to serve the needs of students interested in working towards a Masters of Science degree in Communication Sciences and Disorders (Speech Language Pathology) but who do not have the necessary undergraduate coursework to matriculate.
-Successful completion of the Masters program at UVM provides students with the knowledge and qualifications to pursue a satisfying and rewarding career in fields such as education, health care, medicine and research.
+UVM Continuing Education offers an online certificate program to serve the needs of students interested in working towards a Masters of Science degree in Communication Sciences and Disorders (Speech-Language Pathology) but who do not have the necessary undergraduate coursework to matriculate.

-You need not be enrolled in the Speech Language Pathology Assistant sequence or to be in the process of applying to the UVM masters program in Communication Speech Disorders (Speech Language Pathology) in order to take the prerequisite courses.
+You need not be in the process of applying to the UVM Master of Science in Communication Sciences and Disorders in order to take the pre-requisite courses.
 Courses may also be taken individually.

 While geared specifically for the requirements of the UVM Masters program, these courses may also satisfy requirements of other graduate programs in Communication Speech Disorders (Speech Language Pathology).